ubidots/ubidots-esp8266-serial/docs/Logger.md

 You can use any microcontroller as logger, but please note that if the logger (microcontroller) does not have more than one hardware serial ports you will not able to visualize the response, but it is also possible to send data without any issue.

-We decided to used the **Arduino MEGA** as logger, because it has more than one hardware serial ports available.
+We decided to used the **Arduino MEGA** as logger, because it has more than one hardware serial port available.

 ## Hardware setup - Wiring